Jberczel/jberczel.github.io/_posts/2014-07-30-js-calculator.md

 recommend reading sections of his guide and then applying concepts to this project.

 If you read his guide, the CSS in this project should make sense.
-You'll probably notice other ways to style the calculator.
+You'll probably notice other ways to style the calculator as well.